Nettie Honeyball

 The 1881 census lists a Nellie Honeyball, born London c.a.
 1874, and it has been suggested2 that this person may have been Nettie.
 I find this unconvincing for the following reasons:

-3. Thirdly, Nellie Honeyball's residence in the 1881, 1891 and 1901 censuses was at 36, Tachbrook Street, Westminster, and her background was solidly working class.
+2. Thirdly, Nellie Honeyball's residence in the 1881, 1891 and 1901 censuses was at 36, Tachbrook Street, Westminster, and her background was solidly working class.
 I think it unlikely that in 1895 she would have been living in a middle class area such as Crouch End, with sufficient spare time on her hands to organise a football club, and would then have returned to the family home.
-However, in view of the doubt as to whether "Nettie" actually lived at Crouch End, this must still be considered a possibility.

 1. The registration district for Pimlico at the time was St George Hanover Square; only 11 female Honeyball births were registered there between 1865 and 1875, and none bore names with any resemblance to Janetta or Nettie.